 August 19, 2022

-The Rise and Florescence of Turkic Nomadic Polities in Central Asia (6th to 12 c.
-CE): Material and Political interactions Across a Connected World
+The Rise and Florescence of Turkic Nomadic Polities in Central Asia (6th to 12th C. CE): Material and Political interactions Across a Connected World Study Guide

-Michael Frachetti, Professor of Archeology, Washington University, St. Louis
+Michael Frachetti, Professor of Archeology, Washington University in St. Louis

 August 26, 2022

-Helen Evans, Curator for Byzantine Art, Department of Medieval Art and The Cloisters, Metropolitan Museum of Art
+Helen Evans, Curator Emerita, Metropolitan Museum of Art

 September 9, 2022